 The core of our checker is a virtual machine that executes .NET Common Language Infrastructure (CLI) bytecode using explicit state representation.
 It supports many threads of execution by interleaving issuing and completing of bytecodes from all threads.
-We implemented only a subset of the CLI features.
+We implemented only a subset of the CLI.
 Features such as networking, I/O, class polymorphism and exception handling are not included in the implementation.
+Bytecodes from .NET libraries are interpreted by our checker in the same manner as the bytecodes from the application program.
+Our checker is geared towards verifying short sections of code (which have probably been optimized by the programmer for performance).
+Our checker cannot handle native code.
+Also, the state space construction in our explicit-state model checker may not terminate if the state space is unbounded (say due to unbounded recursion).